Incorporate Approval Software into Your Scope Management Plan

 Controlling and Monitoring Review

-During the review process for deliverables, a lot of competing factors can take a project off course.
-Without having mechanisms in place to control actions by stakeholders and monitor the process as it unfolds, you run the risk of approvers going rogue and processes being abused.
+During the review process for deliverables, many competing factors can take a project off course.
+Without mechanisms in place to control actions by stakeholders and monitor the process, you run the risk of approvers going rogue and processes being abused.

-Approval software will help you manage certain aspects such as:
+Approval software will help you manage aspects such as:

-• Whether or not approvers should be allowed to download files when they’re sent deliverables for review
+- Whether or not approvers can download files sent for review

-• Whether approvers need to approve all deliverables at once or if the process can be piecemeal
+- Whether approvers must approve all deliverables at once or piecemeal

 Documenting and Tracking Changes

-As feedback can be provided in context directly on a proof, it’s much easier to clarify exactly what changes are being requested by approvers, saving countless revision cycles and wasted resources that can derail a project.
-And, if a requested change does exceed project scope, the issue can be quickly identified and corrected.
+Because feedback can be provided in context directly on a proof, it’s much easier to clarify exactly what changes are being requested, saving countless revision cycles and wasted resources.
+If a requested change does exceed project scope, the issue can be quickly identified and corrected.

 Audit and Assess Processes

-If you’ve been using a proof approval software this whole time, then you only need to look in one place for all the information you need about the project you just completed including an audit timeline detailing emails sent, new versions sent, feedback received, decisions made and more.
-Easily compare this timeline of activity to your original scope of work to determine if project goals were met, whether all deliverables were received as intended and if the resources originally allotted were sufficient.
+If you’ve been using a proof approval software, you only need to look in one place for all the project data — including an audit timeline of emails, new versions, feedback, decisions, and more.
+Compare this activity to your original scope of work to determine if project goals were met, deliverables were completed, and resources were sufficient.

 Ashore and the Legend of the Ghost Ship